ambientelivre/samples_hop/pipelines/base64/README.md

 # Apache Hop
 ## Javascript decoder Base64
 A client of ours was issues with the base64 decoder in the Apache Hop calculator.
-When a word contains accent or special character, the calculator broken the word, as shown below:
+When a word contains accent or special character, the calculator broken the word, as shown below.

 > [!NOTE]
 > "Elegível" turns into